RPeterson4/CS121-Work/BayesDist/PoisGamm.md

 <center> $f(x_1,x_2,...x_n|\lambda) \propto \lambda^{\sum\limits_{i=1}^nx_i}e^{-n\lambda}$ &nbsp;&nbsp; <b>for</b> &nbsp;&nbsp; $x_i \in \{1,2,...n\}$ &nbsp;&nbsp; <b>and</b> &nbsp;&nbsp; $\lambda>0$</center>

-Above is the frequentist data model of $\lambda$.
+Above is the data model, the focus of frequentist statistics.
 Notice that $\sum\limits_{i=1}^nx_i$ is the sum of the $X_i$ values.
-For Bayesian statisticians, though, the data model is only half the equation.
+In Bayesian statistics, though, the data model is only half the equation.
 Often we have some prior belief about the distribution of $\lambda$, which can be represented by the following Gamma Distribution:

 <center> $\lambda \sim Gamma(s,r)$</center>